yxchen95/yxchen95.github.io/_pages/csce656.md

 ### Why I am in this class

-As a CS Ph.D student, I am interested in the evolution of new media and how they influence the narrative.
+As a CS Ph.D student, I am interested in the evolution of new media and its impact on narrative structures.
-I want to learn how computer science are contributed to new media and how new technologies shape people's life.
+I want to know the role of computer science in shaping and contributing to the realm of new media, exploring the ways in which emerging technologies influence and reshape the fabric of people's lives.

 ### List of media I frequently use